Jelly-RDF/jelly-rdf.github.io/docs/user-guide.md

 ### Examples

 - [Jelly-JVM]({{ jvm_link() }}) supports both variants, but uses them in different contexts.
 When writing to a Java byte stream (typically a file) with Apache Jena RIOT or RDF4J Rio, the delimited variant is used.
+However, the RIOT/Rio integrations can parse either delimited or non-delimited Jelly data.
 In the gRPC protocol, the non-delimited variant is used.
 - [RiverBench](http://w3id.org/riverbench) publishes its RDF metadata and datasets as Jelly files.
 These files are always written using the delimited variant.

 ## Implementing Jelly